A #CastCompliment So Big It Merits an Episode

 One of my favorite moments was watching the lights at Pixar Pier turn off as the sun rose and the park woke up for the morning.
-Best memory of the event is walking at Pixar Pier and looking up and seeing the balcony where my family was still sleeping.
+The best memory of the event is walking at Pixar Pier and looking up and seeing the balcony where my family was still sleeping.
 At that moment, it struck me.
 Staying at the Grand Californian for a week truly allows your family to live inside Disneyland.
 My first visit to Walt Disney World was in the late '70s and I can honestly say I've never felt like I lived at the park before this.

 Setting expectations for the power walk.
 Cast members tell you right up front, this is a cardiovascular exercise event.
 The goal is to maintain a 4 mile an hour pace.
 That's a pretty good clip.
 I found out the hard way, Dave will politely enforce a no-jogging or running rule.
 This requires one foot on the ground the entire time you're completing the walk.
 Records from my Apple Watch indicate the walk started at 6:02 AM and ended at 6:34 AM for a distance of 1.74 miles.
-Average pace was an 18′ 10″ mile.
+The average pace was an 18′ 10″ mile.
 The walk slowed down for several of us slower people in the group and included a 5-minute cooldown.
 Although Jeff and I both had reservations for the Thursday Power Walk in the Park event for DVC members, neither of us attended the event.
 His family chose to sleep and my family attended extra magic hours at Disneyland and knock out the Disneyland only attractions in Fantasyland.
 Given the event was identical to the Monday version, the only thing I missed was free Jamba Juice.
 Can't say enough good things about Alexis and Dave who lead this tour.
 I was able to join conversations through the walk with both Dave and Alexis.
 Come to find out Dave is an original Old Key West member and extremely knowledgeable about all things DVC.
 He would make a great ASA or guide.
 The vast majority of DVC members I know all love our cast members.
 They make magic.
 It's always a pleasure when you realize the cast members are also our neighbors.

 Caveats of the DVC Power Walk and Fitness Events

-The only major drawbacks to both the Power Walk and Fitness events is a scheduling conflict with extra magic hours.
+The only major drawback to both the Power Walk and Fitness events is a scheduling conflict with extra magic hours.
 Fitness in the Park happens on Tuesday mornings and Power Walk in the Park on Thursday mornings at the exact same time that Disneyland offers extra magic hours.
 Unlike in the world, Disneyland only offers extra magic hours in the mornings.
 If you regularly attend Disneyland, this may be a non-issue.
 However, if you win the DVC lotto and get a reservation at VGC, you will have to decide which is more important.

 The other drawback is relatively minor and worth noting for resale only members.
 All three events are part of the Membership Extra's that come with owning a minimum amount of points purchased directly from Disney Vacation Club.
 However, the three Disneyland resorts host Power Walk in the Park events that are open to anybody staying in any of the three resorts.
 Instead of Fitness in the Park, there is a yoga style class offered in the courtyard of the Grand Californian near the fireplace on various mornings as well.
 The hotel events do not include free Jamba Juice and are likely to have more people in the classes.
 There are 71 DVC rooms vs hundreds of hotel rooms across the three events.
 If you cannot or choose not the make the DVC editions of these events, the hotel guest version is a great substitute.